Welcome to Your New Home in Yulee

 The town of Yulee, Florida, is situated in Nassau County, an area of Northeast Florida known for its natural beauty, uncrowded beaches, and rich history.
 Whether you’re just beginning your search for new construction in Yulee or Nassau County, or simply want to know more about this peaceful, scenic area, here’s what you need to know.

 Are you and your family ready to get away from it all?
-If so, you’ve found your dream community at The Hideaway and its newest phase, Hideaway Lakes.
+If so, you’ve found your dream community at The Hideaway.
 Just minutes from Fernandina Beach, Jacksonville, and Kingsland, Georgia, The Hideaway is an easy commute to work.
 When your workday is done, come home and relax!
 You can enjoy a day by the sparkling community pool, grab your fishing pole for an afternoon at one of the neighborhood’s spring-fed lakes, or bring your kids to the playground.

 Living in Yulee, FL.

 Individuals, families, and retirees come to Yulee for its small-town feel as well as its proximity to the benefits that modern life offers.
 Families in Yulee especially like Nassau County’s outstanding public school system, which was one of the state’s first to achieve district-wide accreditation, as well as the many kid-friendly options for fun and entertainment.

 Life in Nassau County truly lets you have it all, with easy access to work and attractions in these towns, cities and communities:

 The beautiful barrier island of Amelia Island and historic city of Fernandina Beach are one of Northeast Florida’s most popular attractions.
 Although day-to-day life is uncrowded and unhurried, more than half a million visitors come here every year.
 More than 13 miles of white beaches are one of the main attractions, as are the many waterways that offer endless options to get out and enjoy fishing, kayaking, sailing and much more.